Flame: Simplifying Topology Extension in Federated Learning: Evaluation

-In \fig{fig:cofl_global_agg_code}, we obtain tasklets by using their alias and call appropriate operations (e.g., \texttt{insert\_before}, \texttt{remove}).
-Note that we remove \texttt{end\_of\_train} tasklet because a coordinator is now responsible for informing the end of training to all workers.
-Similarly, the aggregator and trainer are implemented, resulting in minor code revisions for the overall CO-FL implementation, as shown in \tref{tbl:loc_coord_fl}.
+Such a functionality, implemented as a \texttt{get\_coord\_ends} tasklet, is updated into an inherited \texttt{tasklet} chain of the global aggregator.
+As shown in \fig{fig:cofl_global_agg_code} (lines 8 and 9), the tasklet is introduced before the \texttt{distribute} call using the API in \tref{tbl:prog_api}.
+We obtain tasklets by using their alias and call appropriate operations (e.g., \texttt{insert\_before}, \texttt{remove}).
+Other roles are implemented in a similar fashion, resulting in minor code revisions for the CO-FL implementation, as shown in \tref{tbl:sys_loc_comparision}.

+{\bf Dataset Group Update.} Data owners can register their datasets by providing metadata information.
+The dataset registration process is independent of composing a job.
+An example for the metadata is shown in \fig{fig:example_cofl_dataset_reg}.
+Upon registration, \sys produces an ID for the metadata.
+Assuming that datasets are already registered in the system with their IDs as $A$, $B$, $C$ and $D$, ML practitioners can use the IDs and group the datasets to different dataset groups.
+In the H-FL example (\fig{fig:tag_expand1}), $A$ and $B$ belonged to the $west$ group and $C$ and $D$ belonged to the $east$ group.
+The modification to support the example of \fig{fig:tag_coord_fl} is to group the four datasets into the default group for the trainer role (\fig{fig:example_cofl_dataspec}).

-{\bf Result.} To demonstrate the feasibility of extending CO-FL, we implement a basic load-balancing scheme in the coordinator.
-We create a toy scenario with 10 trainers and two aggregators where the link between the global aggregator and an aggregator becomes a bottleneck across multiple rounds.
-As aggregators report to the coordinator their delays in uploading models, the coordinator can detect delay discrepancies among aggregators.
-This information allows the coordinator to identify and exclude a slow aggregator.
-Moreover, the coordinator employs a binary backoff mechanism to give the straggling aggregator a chance to join the training again.
+{\bf Setup.} To illustrate the feasibility of CO-FL extension, we implement a toy scenario with 10 trainers, two aggregators, and a coordinator, where a link between the global aggregator and an aggregator becomes a bottleneck over multiple rounds.
+The coordinator identifies and exclude a slow aggregator as the delay is reported.

-\fig{fig:coordexp} showcases the result of such a scenario in comparison with H-FL.
-From round \#6, the load-balancing scheme detects a significant delay from the straggling aggregator by observing the time to upload model weights to the global aggregator across all aggregators.
-After observing the delay for three consecutive rounds, the scheme disables the straggling aggregator for one round (round \#9).
-Then, the scheme checks the presence of delay (round \#10) by allowing the straggler to join the job again, and, if present, disables the straggling aggregator for two rounds (rounds \#11-12).
-As congestion persists, the coordinator disables the straggler in a binary-backoff fashion (i.e., four rounds at round \#14, eight rounds at round \#19 and 16 rounds at round \#28).
-H-FL, without such a load-balancing scheme, experiences large per-round time for rounds \#6-35 due to the straggling aggregator.
+{\bf Result.} \fig{fig:coordexp} compares the results of such a scenario with H-FL.
+In CO-FL, from round \#6, the coordinator detects a delayed aggregator based on model upload times.
+After three consecutive rounds of delays, the slow aggregator is disabled for one round (\#9), checked for delay in round \#10, and, if delayed, disabled for two rounds (\#11-12).
+As the delay persists, the coordinator disables the straggler in a binary-backoff manner.
+Without the coordinator, H-FL suffers extended per-round times due to the straggler.